filecoin-project/filecoin-docs/smart-contracts/advanced/multicall.md

 ### Batch Contract Writes

-Multicall3, while unaudited, can be safely used for batching on-chain writes when used correctly.
+> :warning: Multicall3, while unaudited, can be safely used for batching on-chain writes when used correctly.
 As a stateless contract, it should never hold funds after a transaction ends, and users should never approve it to spend tokens.

 When using Multicall3, it's crucial to understand two key aspects: the behavior of `msg.sender` in calls versus delegatecalls, and the risks associated with `msg.value` in multicalls.